Pylons/pyramid/docs/narr/configuration.rst

 Relating Traversal to the Hello World Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our application's :term:`root` object is a default root object used
+Our application's :term:`root` object is the *default* root object
-when one isn't otherwise specified in application configuration.
-This
+used when one isn't otherwise specified in application configuration.
-root object does not have a ``__getitem__`` method, thus it has no
+This root object does not have a ``__getitem__`` method, thus it has
-children.
+no children.
 Although in a more complex system there can be many
 contexts which URLs resolve to in our application, effectively there
 is only ever one context: the root object.

 We have only a single default view registered (the registration for
 the ``hello_world`` view callable).
 Due to this set of circumstances,
-you can consider the sole possible URL that will resolve to a default
+you can consider the sole possible URL that will resolve to a
-view in this application the root URL ``'/'``.
-It is the only URL
+:term:`default view` in this application the root URL ``'/'``.
+It is
-that will resolve to the :term:`view name` of ``''`` (the empty
+the only URL that will resolve to the :term:`view name` of ``''`` (the
-string).
+empty string).

 We have only a single view registered for the :term:`view name`
 ``goodbye`` (the registration for the ``goodbye_world`` view